PeterYurkovich/perses/docs/configuration/configuration.md

 # Must be the only authentication provider enabled and must be run alongside the kubernetes
 # authorization option enabled
 enabled: <boolean>
-# File path to a local kubeconfig file.
-The current logged in user's bearer token will be used
-# for both the backend and as the user being logged into Perses.
-The user should have "create"
-# permissions for the `TokenReview` and `SubjectAccessReview` resources.
-If this parameter isn't
+# The active user in the kubeconfig should have "create" permissions for the `TokenReview` and
-# available the pods service account token will be used.
-This parameter should not be set in production
+# `SubjectAccessReview` resources.
+If the kubeconfig parameter isn't set, the pods service account token
+#  will be used
 kubeconfig: <string> # Optional
 # query per second (QPS) the k8s client will use with the apiserver
 qps <int> | default 500  # Optional